Bokassa (band): Molotov Rocktail (2020–2023)

-All Out of Dreams (2024-Present)
+All Out of Dreams (2024–present)

 In 2024 they released their fourth album All Out of Dreams with Indie Recordings.
 The album was recorded, mixed and mastered by Tue Madsen in Antfarm Studio in Denmark in June 2022.
 For the first time, Bokassa have guest artists on the album: Lou Koller from Sick of it All and Aaron Beam from Red Fang.

 All Out of Dreams was critically acclaimed as “fantastic” (Kerrang!).
 In his review for Distorted Sound, Tim Bolitho-Jones wrote: “even in the grimmer moments, All Out Of Dreams is a delight.”

 In the spring of 2024, just after the release of All Out of Dreams they toured Norway, playing 15 concerts.

 That year they played at several festivals, including Greenfield Festival in Switzerland, Resurrection Fest in Spain, Tons of Rock and Soroyrocken in Norway, Wacken, Elbriot, Reload and Summer Breeze in Germany, and Full Metal Holiday in Mallorca.

-They also played as supports of Red Fang (Berlin), Life of Agony (Kiel and Dusseldorf) and Ignite (Hannover).
+They also played as supports of Red Fang (Berlin), Life of Agony (Kiel and Düsseldorf) and Ignite (Hannover).

 In the Fall of 2024, they toured Germany, Switzerland and the Netherlands, with 11 dates altogether.

 Finally in November 2024, they played in the Norwegian towns of Sogndal and Florø.

 In 2025 they continued touring the album, starting with a performance at Nida Rock Festival in Norway in February, followed by three dates in Norway in March (Trondheim, Notodden, and Mandal).

 After playing at the Full Metal Mayrhofen Festival in Austria in April, they announced they would be supporting Clutch's Europe tour in the Fall of 2025, with 19 dates across Europe and the UK.

 Still in April, they went on a UK tour with 8 dates.
 That tour was their first Headline Tour in the UK since 2021.

 At the end of April they returned to Germany to play at the Mosh N' May Metal Festival in Schapen.